Blackdown Hills: History

 Stone structure built in 1588 to support a wooden pole and fire basket(s).
 Fire(s) would be lit as a signal that the Spanish Armada had been sighted.
 Of the chain of beacon sites across Southern England, this is the only remaining stone structure.

 Just to the north of Culmstock, at Culmstock Beacon, is one of a chain of Elizabethan beacons built to warn of possible invasion by the Spanish Armada.
 On 5 November 1380, King Richard II granted Sir William and Lady Margaret Asthorpe a licence to crenellate the Hemyock manor house, meaning the permission to fortify it.
 Over the centuries, Hemyock Castle had many notable owners including Lord Chief Justice Sir John Popham.
 During the English Civil War it was held for Parliament, subjected to a brief but brutal siege and eventually slighted to destroy its military value.
 Parts of the castle walls, towers and moat still remain.
-They are a scheduled ancient monument and include displays of history and archaeology.
+They are a scheduled monument and include displays of history and archaeology.
 The castle was also owned by General Sir John Graves Simcoe the first lieutenant-governor of Upper Canada in 1792.
 He is buried at Wolford Chapel near Dunkeswell.
 The chapel is now owned by the Province of Ontario.

 Early attempts were made by Charles I to enclose parts of the Blackdowns in the 1630s however this was opposed by the local lord and the commoners.
 He managed to enclose 1.634 acre and soon sold these, but many of the hedges and fences were removed during the English Civil War.
 This was followed by further attempts at enclosure in 1658 but again only about a third was successfully enclosed, which remained the situation until 1833 when the rest of the hills were enclosed.